 - Use a specification to allow your API to be versioned and use semantic versioning to ensure that components in your architecture remain decoupled and free to move without breaking consumers

-- The final part of the lab leaves you with the reasons for an API Gateway and why they’re architecturally important and introduces the concepts of a service mesh, which you now understand in the context of developing an API program
+- Explore the reasons for an API gateway, why they’re architecturally important, and the concepts of a service mesh in the context of developing an API program

 Materials or downloads needed in advance